-Machine Learning (ML) is by now regularly used in data analyses in High Energy Physics.
-The latest CMS results on the Higgs decay to bottom quarks [2018a] and [2018b] are state-of-the art examples on the use of Deep Neural Networks.
+Machine Learning (ML) is by now regularly used in data analyses in Elementary Particle Physics.
+The latest CMS results published on the Higgs decay to bottom quarks [2018a] and [2018b] are state-of-the art examples of the use of Deep Neural Networks.
 There are three main fields where Deep Learning is applied in this analysis: improved calibration, physics object identification and event selection.
-Deep Learning is also used as a multivariate regression tool to improve the energy resolution of b-quark jets, similar approaches are promising for improved calibration or modelling of detector performance over time.
+Deep Learning is also used as a multivariate regression tool to improve the energy resolution of b-quark jets.
+Adopting similar approaches for more general aspects is promising for improved calibration or modelling of detector performance overall and over time.
 Another aspect in the aforementioned analysis is the object identification.
 CMS is using now highly refined Deep Neural Networks to identify b-quark jets [2018c].
-Similar Multivariate approaches are used to identify electrons and tau leptons [2018d].
-In both cases we see large opportunities for further development.
+Similar multivariate approaches are employed to identify electrons and tau leptons [2018d].
+In both cases we see excellent opportunities for further development.
 These kinds of particle identification will strongly benefit from high granularity calorimetry.
-The third field of application is the selection of the physical events.
-The example of the above CMS Higgs search shows that traditional Machine Learning tools as Boosted Decision Trees (BDT) are highly efficient but carefully developed Neural Networks can still improve the experimental sensitivity.
+The third field of application is the selection of the events belonging to the studied process.
+The example of the above CMS Higgs search shows that traditional Machine Learning tools as Boosted Decision Trees (BDT) are highly efficient, but carefully developed Neural Networks can still improve the experimental sensitivity.
 Present analyses are typically based on physically motivated variables, for example invariant masses or topological quantities.
 Deep Neural Networks due have the ability to learn such features from basic input variables [2014].
-The full potential of Deep Neural networks is typically only reached by individually trained networks for the individual decay channels.
+The full potential of Deep Neural Networks is typically only reached by individually trained networks for the individual decay channels.
 The common DL tools for these studies are Keras [2015a] with Tensorflow [2015b] as backend together with a broad variety of python-based Machine Learning tools.
 In the last two years a contributor, PyTorch [2017b], has become popular especially in the Machine Learning community since it allows easier experimentation in the development phase of a DL project.
-These open source tools, originally provided by Google (Tensorflow) and Facebook (pyTorch), are widely used and developed by a large Machine Learning community outside of HEP.
+These open source tools, originally provided by Google (Tensorflow) and Facebook (pyTorch), are widely used and developed by a large Machine Learning community outside of the flied of Particle Physics.
+This fact demonstrates the strong potential for cross-disciplinarity and technology transfer between basic research and industry.

-These ingredients for the final physical publications will be improved by the next generation of hadronic calorimeters.
+The above mentioned ingredients of a data analysis for the final publication of novel physics measurements will be improved by the new abilities of the next generation of hadronic calorimeters.
 The CMS HGCAL will be the first large scale highly granular calorimeter, which will be a part of a collider detector.
 It will use silicon sensors and scintillator tiles read out by SiPMs as active material.
-With about 400.000 SiPM channels it will be a large step, by almost a factor of 20, in size compared to previous projects, and will pose new challenges for construction, quality assurance, operation, monitoring and calibration, which are all essential for successful measurements and physics analyses.
+With about 400.000 SiPM channels it will be a large step, by almost a factor of 20 in size compared to previous projects, and poses complex challenges in all aspects, like for construction, quality assurance, operation, calibration, monitoring, and reconstruction , which are all essential for successful physics analyses and publication of measurements.